WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 Existing Issuer Profiles could continue to operate but an additional field needs to be implemented.
 As mentioned above, `authentication` in place of `publicKeys` to allow for directly linking to a specific key.
 If one wanted to support both V2 Blockcerts & V3 Blockcerts using the same URL-based Issuer Profile, one could add `authentication` in addition to `publicKeys`.

 For DID based Issuer Profiles, it's understood that you'd be creating a new issuer profile and will need to continue to maintain your URL based profile for every credential you've issued (unless you reactively issue V3 for every V2 credential you've ever issued).
 DID issuer profiles will act similar in nature to URL-based Issuer Profiles but under the DID-document schema model.
-See [#issuer profile as a did](#issuer-profile-as-a-did) for a summary of these changes and options.
+See [issuer profile as a did](#issuer-profile-as-a-did) for a summary of these changes and options.

 #### Data Model

-The data model will change for V3, so if you've previously created a template using the open source "cert-tools" project, you'd need to create a new one that is a valid Verifiable Credential.
+The data model will change for V3, so if you've previously created a template using the open source [`cert-tools`](https://github.com/blockchain-certificates/cert-tools) project, you'd need to create a new one that is a valid Verifiable Credential.
 Please review [blockcerts as vc implementation](#blockcerts-as-vc-implementation) to see how V2 will map to V3 and some of the proposed options that Blockcerts V3 could take.
+We will more than likely have some sample V3 credentials in the `cert-tools` project as we start implementing V3.

 If you wish, you could continue issuing a badge-like credential by utilizing `hold` & `evidence` as described [here](#badge-claim) to minimize the data changes required.
 Otherwise, you're free to create a new Verifiable Credential type.